- 58% of consumers are likely to immediately switch to a competitive product if the original product is out-of-stock

 Brands and retailers need to rely on their product content to do the selling for them with product information becoming a company’s digital front door.
 The research compounds this with 83% of shoppers agreeing that product information was either an essential or very important factor in purchasing decisions.
 And it is still written description that is seen as the most important detail (39%), outshining images (24%), customer reviews and ratings (19%), and video (12%).

 “It’s no longer good enough to excel across just one or two channels.
 Consistently high-quality experiences, findability, and availability are a must across all domains or brands and retailers risk losing significant sales.
 That simply isn’t an option during this year’s Golden Quarter with many expecting this year to reach record numbers,” said Thomas Zanzinger, CEO at inriver.
 “Brands can no longer rely on their name alone to seal the deal.
-Loyalty has shifted and brands need to ensure they’re meeting customer expectations both of the product and in the purchase journey to beat stiff competition on the digital shelf.”
+Loyalty has shifted and brands need to ensure they’re meeting customer expectations both of the product and in the purchase journey to beat the stiff competition on the digital shelf.”

 For more information on the findings, download inriver’s Inside the mind of an online shopper report here.